Table of Contents

 One exception to these low-key August weeks may be Key West Lobsterfest, where the island kicks off lobster season with a massive party, which draws more crowds.

 Do not let the rainy season scare you away from Caribbean travel!
-If you want to head to the Caribbean during the rainy season (July to November), we just want you to do so with eyes wide open.
-Even if you see storms in the forecast, we’re typically just talking about afternoon rain showers—a great time for a nap.
+There’s no reason to shy away from Caribbean travel during the rainy season (July to November).
+Even if you see storms in the forecast, we’re typically just talking about afternoon rain showers—-a great time for a nap.

 Key West in September

-Key West in September is still quite rainy and humid.
+Key West weather in September is still quite rainy and humid.
 Temperatures begin to fall, but not by much, with an average high of 89 degrees and a low of 79.
 The island is still relatively crowd-free – the kids are back in school, after all — and hotel prices are reasonable.
-While Key West is perhaps quieter in September, it still marks the annual Key West Brewfest.
+While Key West in September is quieter than peak months, it still marks the annual Key West Brewfest.

 Key West in October